-The Wickaninnish Inn is a Vancouver Island luxury hotel in a pristine natural setting in British Columbia.
+Wickaninnish Inn is celebrated luxury hotel in a pristine natural setting in British Columbia.
 It sits at the end of the road on the scenic coast of Vancouver Island, whose famously dramatic weather draws winter storm-watchers from all over.

 Wickaninnish Inn opened in 1996.
 The original building, The Pointe, houses a restaurant which affords spectacular views of Clayoquot Sound, a UNESCO Biosphere Reserve.
 The hotel's ultra-modern Beach Annex was added in 2003.